Schöningen site: Elephant butchery site

-At layer 13 II-3, which is below the spear horizon, a mostly complete skeleton of an adult female (approximately 50 year old) straight-tusked elephant was found, which was found with natural fragments of flint which have wear indicating that they were used to butcher the elephant.
-The site displays no evidence of hunting, and it is suggested that the elephant died of natural causes and was later scavenged by humans.
+At layer 13 II-3, which is below the spear horizon in the stratigraphy, a mostly complete skeleton of an adult female (approximately 50 year old) straight-tusked elephant was found, which was found with natural fragments of flint that have wear indicating they were used to butcher the elephant.
+The site displays no evidence of hunting and it is suggested that the elephant died of natural causes and afterward, was scavenged by humans.
 The P. antiquus individual had a shoulder height of approximately 3.2 m and weighed around 6.8 tons.
-During the excavation, 300 bones and a total of 700 bone parts were recovered, spread over an area of around 64 m².
+During the excavation, 300 bones and a total of 700 bone parts were recovered, spread over an area of approximately 64 m².
 The finds include the 2.3 meter long tusks, the lower jaw, vertebrae and ribs, as well as the bones of three legs and the entire hyoid bone.
-The skeletal parts were largely in an anatomically correct arrangement.
+The skeletal parts were largely in an anatomically-correct arrangement.
 Various parts were missing, such as the pelvis, the left front leg with the shoulder blade and the foot bones of two legs.
 The preservation of the bones is mostly very good, only the more than one meter high skull of the individual had disintegrated into hundreds of small parts due to the honeycomb-like nature of the skull.
 Overall, the animal lay parallel to the former lake shore with the head in the north and the rear in the south.